Getting Started

 What you need

-• A 3D Model (GLTF, GLB, OBJ, FBX, etc).
+- A 3D Model (GLTF, GLB, OBJ, FBX, etc).
 Optionally, the model, scene, and plugins can be configured, compressed and exported using the Threepipe Editor or Tweakpane Editor.
-A sample is used in examples below.
+Here is a sample model with configured settings - classic-watch.glb

 Quickstart